Azure/Azure-Sentinel/README.md

           * (The value of the "Access Token" block)
         * Runbook Parameter EnvironmentEndpointURL:
           * (The value of the "Endpoint URL" block)
+        * Runbook Parameter KeyVaultClientID:
+          * (The value of the "KeyVault Client ID" block)
         * Runbook Parameter KeyVaultTenantID:
-          * (The value of the "KeyVault Client ID" block)
+          * (The value of the "KeyVault Tenant ID" block)
         * Runbook Parameter KeyVaultClientSecret:
           * (The value of the "KeyVault Client Secret" block)
       * Rename this block to be "Cycle Token Job" by clicking the three dots in the top right corner and selecting "Rename"
-    * In the center of the screen (under the "KeyVault Client ID" block), click "+ New Step"
+    * In the center of the screen (under the "cycle token job" block), click "+ New Step"
       * Search for "get job output"
       * Under All -> Actions, select "Get Job Output - Azure KeyVault"
         * Subscription: